Narcissists often get flak for being incapable of change.

 (If you’d like help in taking responsibility for your life, check out our eBook: Why Taking Responsibility is Key to Being the Best You)

-Gratitude requires a whole lot of humility—something narcissists have difficulty understanding.
+Gratitude requires a whole lot of humility—something narcissists often have difficulty understanding.

-But if there is one way to quench your inflated ego, practicing gratitude will certainly do the trick.
+But if there is one way to quench an inflated ego, practicing gratitude will certainly do the trick.

 Negative impacts of narcissism